Finite model theory for pseudovarieties and universal algebra: preservation, definability and complexity: Toolkit: Preservation Theorems

 It is trivial that $\Phi'\vdash \Phi$, so that the finite models of $\Phi'$ are a subclass of $\mathscr{K}$.
 Now assume that ${\bf A}\in\mathscr{K}$.
 Consider any $a_1,\dots,a_n\in A$.
 Now as $\sg{{\bf A}}{a_1,\dots,a_n}\models \Phi$, there are $b_1,\dots,b_m\in \sg{{\bf A}}{a_1,\dots,a_n}$ with $\sg{{\bf A}}{a_1,\dots,a_n}\models \phi(a_1,\dots,a_n,b_1,\dots,b_m)$.
 As $b_1,\dots,b_m\in \sg{{\bf A}}{a_1,\dots,a_n}$ there are terms $t_1,\dots,t_m\in F$ with $b_i=t_i^{\bf A}(a_1,\dots,a_n)$ for $i=1,\dots,m$.
 Then

 and hence $\sg{{\bf A}}{a_1,\dots,a_n}\models\phi'(a_1,\dots,a_n)$.
 That is, ${\bf A}\models \phi'(a_1,\dots,a_n)$.
-As $a_1,\dots,a_n$ were arbitrary, it follows that ${\bf A}\models \Phi'$. \end{proof} The following result also holds if ``pseudovariety'' is replace by ``$\mathsf{SP}_{\rm fin}$-closed class'', and ``finite conjunction of equations'' is replaced by ``universal Horn sentence''. \begin{cor} If $\Phi$ is a $\forall^*\exists^*$ sentence defining a uniformly locally finite pseudovariety $\mathscr{K}$ of finite algebras, then $\Phi$ is logically equivalent to a finite conjunction of equations, even amongst structures of possibly infinite size. \end{cor} \begin{proof} Theorem \ref{thm:forallexists} shows that $\Phi$ is equivalent to a universal sentence, and then Theorem \ref{thm:Aequation} shows this is equivalent to a conjunction of equations. \end{proof} Another way to state Corollary \ref{cor:compton} is that a uniformly locally finite pseudovariety $\mathscr{K}$ of finite algebras is either finitely axiomatised by equations, or cannot be defined by any $\forall^*\exists^*$-sentence.
+As $a_1,\dots,a_n$ were arbitrary, it follows that ${\bf A}\models \Phi'$. \end{proof} The following result also holds if ``pseudovariety'' is replace by ``$\mathsf{SP}_{\rm fin}^+$-closed class'', and ``finite conjunction of equations'' is replaced by ``universal Horn sentence''. \begin{cor} If $\Phi$ is a $\forall^*\exists^*$ sentence defining a uniformly locally finite pseudovariety $\mathscr{K}$ of finite algebras, then $\Phi$ is equivalent on finite structures to a finite conjunction of equations. \end{cor} \begin{proof} Theorem \ref{thm:forallexists} shows that $\Phi$ is equivalent to a universal sentence, and then Theorem \ref{thm:Aequation2} shows this is equivalent to a conjunction of equations. \end{proof} Another way to state Corollary \ref{cor:compton} is that a uniformly locally finite pseudovariety~$\mathscr{K}$ of finite algebras is either finitely axiomatised by equations, or cannot be defined by any $\forall^*\exists^*$-sentence.

-We now observe that the assumption of uniform local finiteness here is necessary (a similar example can be found in \cite{rosen}). \begin{eg} The class of finite $\mathcal{J}$-trivial monoids is definable by a universal Horn sentence, but not by any system of equations.
+We now observe that the assumption of uniform local finiteness in these statements is necessary (a similar example can be found in \cite{rosen}). \begin{eg} The class of finite $\mathcal{J}$-trivial monoids is definable by a universal Horn sentence, but not by any system of equations.
 So the Preservation Theorem for $\mathsf{HSP}$-classes fails at the finite level, even amongst universal Horn sentences.
-The example also shows that Theorem \ref{thm:Aequation} and Corollary \ref{cor:compton} do not hold if the assumption of uniform local finiteness is dropped. \end{eg} \begin{proof} Our definition of $\mathcal{J}$-triviality in Example \ref{eg:Jtrivial} is by way of a universal Horn sentence.
+The example also shows that Theorems \ref{thm:Aequation}, \ref{thm:Aequation2} and Corollary \ref{cor:compton} do not hold if the assumption of uniform local finiteness is dropped. \end{eg} \begin{proof} Our definition of $\mathcal{J}$-triviality in Example \ref{eg:Jtrivial} is by way of a universal Horn sentence.
 However as all finite nilpotent monoids are $\mathcal{J}$-trivial, all equations true of $\mathcal{J}$-trivial monoids are true of all monoids.
 So the class of finite $\mathcal{J}$-trivial monoids is not the set of finite models of any system of equations (and certainly not of any finite conjunction of equations). \end{proof}